pchemguy/SQLiteC-for-VBA/DllMan-Overview.md

 **API**

-*DllManager.Create* factory takes one optional parameter, indicating the user's DLL location, and passes it to *DllManager.Init* constructor.
-Ultimately, the *DefaultPath* setter (Property Let) handles this parameter.
+The *DllManager.Create* factory takes three optional parameters, passed to the *DllManager.Init* constructor:

+*	*DefaultPath* (defaults to blank) - a string indicating the default DLL directory,
+*	*DllNames* (defaults to empty) - a string containing the DLL name to be loaded or a variant array of DLL names,
+*	*GetShared* (defaults to true) - a boolean indicating whether the factory should return the singleton instance.

+The *DefaultPath* setter (Property Let) handles *DefaultPath*.
 The setter checks if the parameter holds a valid absolute or a relative (w.r.t.
 ThisWorkbook.Path) path.
 If this check succeeds, SetDllDirectory API sets the default DLL search path. *DllManager.ResetDllSearchPath* can be used to reset the DLL search path to its default value.
+If the singleton object is ever requested, the predeclared DllManager will instantiate a new object on the first request, save its reference, and return it in response to successive requests.
+A new independent instance can still be requested at any time by setting the third parameter to false. *DllManager.ForgetSingleton* clears saved singleton reference (this method should be called on the predeclared instance).

 *DllManager.Load* loads individual libraries.
 It takes the target library name and, optionally, path.
 If the target library has not been loaded, it attempts to resolve the DLL location by checking the provided value and the DefaultPath attribute.
 If resolution succeeds, the LoadLibrary API is called. *DllManager.Free*, in turn, unloads the previously loaded library.